zenprotocol/zenwallet/README.md

 * Tokens in portfolio are already hardcoded options.
 4. Enter *Amount* you want to send
 5. Click *Send* (blue)

+## Run Contract
+1. Choose a .fst contract file from your computer
+2. Give your contract a name
+* The name will get saved as a comment in your code - which other nodes in the network will be able to read.
+3. Choose how many blocks you would like to activate your contract for
+4. Click "Activate"

 # Example Contract